precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 Then you'll need to work on the following dictionary files:

-- `snappyHexMeshDict`
-- `decomposeParDict`
+- `snappyHexMeshDict`: define the actual mesh based on the provided geometry
+- `decomposeParDict`: define how the domain will be decomposed for parallel simulations

 ### snappyHexMeshDict

 The mesh generation process in `snappyHexMesh` is composed of 3 stages:

-- `castellatedMesh` which performs cells splitting and removal
+- `castellatedMesh` which performs cell splitting and removal
 - `snap` which performs cell vertex points motion onto surface geometry
 - `addlayers`: which introduces additional layers of hexahedral cells aligned to the boundary surface

-Each of them can be activated in the `snappyHexMeshDict` (lines *23-25*).
+Each stage can be activated in the beginning of the `snappyHexMeshDict` file.
+Activate all of them.

-There are a lot of parameters in the `snappyHexMeshDict` dictionary, we invite you to look at the comments in the file, at the references below and at the documentation for further details.
+There are a lot of parameters in the `snappyHexMeshDict` dictionary; we invite you to look at the comments in the file, at the references below, and at the documentation for further details.
 Here we focus on a few of them:

-#### Geometry (from line 33)
+#### Geometry

+This is defined in the `geometry` subdictionary.

 The geometry of the main elements of the mesh can be specified through an STL surface or geometry entities.
 Here we define our wing and two refinement regions: